- Home

 Why are these changes happening?

-Changes are taking place to ensure the Councils can meet new government legislation.
+Changes are taking place to ensure the Councils can meet new Government legislation known as Simpler Recycling.

-The new rules, called Simpler Recycling, are designed to make recycling better by making sure the same items are collected for recycling no matter where you live.
-This will help more people recycle and boost recycling rates across the country.
+This will make sure the same items are collected for recycling no matter where in the country you live.
+Therefore, help more people to recycle and boost national recycling rates.

 Will garden waste collections be changing?